Eastern (EML) Long-Term Deferred Tax (2016 - 2025)

 - Latest data reveals that Eastern reported Long-Term Deferred Tax of $6.6 million as of Q3 2025, which was up 16066.99% from $6.6 million recorded in Q2 2025.

-- Over the past 5 years, Eastern's median Long-Term Deferred Tax value was $6.6 million (recorded in 2024), while the average stood at $7.5 million.
+- In the last 5 years, Eastern's Long-Term Deferred Tax had a median value of $6.6 million in 2024 and averaged $7.5 million.

 - Its Long-Term Deferred Tax was $6.6 million in Q3 2025, compared to $6.6 million in Q2 2025 and $6.2 million in Q1 2025.